The Koleman Group LLC

 Colorado background check laws are meant to make sure that companies screen job applicants fairly and uniformly.
 Additionally, candidates are shielded by the law from unfair or discriminating actions.

-To comply with Colorado law, employers must utilize a standard form when asking a third-party service to run a criminal background check.
+To comply with Colorado law, employers must utilize a standard form when asking a third-party service to run a background check.
 Before the employer may ask for the check, the applicant must fill out and sign the form.

 The candidate must also receive written notice from the employer informing them that a Colorado background check will be performed.
 The precise categories of information included in the check must be listed in the notice.